 Suicide is the second leading cause of death among college students.
 Someone in trouble may not ask for help, but that doesn’t mean that help isn’t wanted.
 Suicide may result from distorted rational thinking and decision-making, not from a lack of character or moral weakness.
+Usually people who engage in suicidal behaviors or acts don’t want to die, they just want to be free of the pain.

-When you suspect a person is suicidal:
+When you suspect a person is experiencing suicidality:

 1. Seek assistance.
 The following resources are available to help you.